Make a positive difference in the lives of individuals and communities

-Waterloo Social Development Studies graduates commonly pursue careers in support work, child and youth counselling, early childhood education, and more.
+Waterloo SDS graduates commonly pursue careers in support work, child and youth counselling, early childhood education, and more.
 They often work in schools, youth mentorship groups, counselling offices, hospitals, and a wide variety of government departments.

 - Senior Case Worker - Regional Municipality of Waterloo